top of page

 • Some budget models may have poor insulation or thermal bridging which can cause heat loss.

-• Maintenance: timber options especially will need periodic repainting or stain.
+• Maintenance: timber options especially will need periodic repainting or staining.

 • Higher cost compared to a standard flat roof light or skylight.